Skip to main content

 Tip: You can connect more than one Slack workspace to Intercom.

-Once a Slack workspace is connected, it will appear along with the channels that have been added in Settings > Channels > Slack.
+Once authenticated, your Slack workspace will appear in Settings > Channels > Slack along with the channels the Intercom bot has been added to.
 Both workspace and channel settings can be accessed from here.

 When a conversation starts on Slack, you can customize your settings in Settings > Channels > Slack to either create a new lead or try to match the email address with an existing user in Intercom.
 If no match is found, a new lead will be created.